Pyva-Group/python_chatroom_client/README.md

 If you can't figure out how to run this program, we highly suggest learning Python first, because we want you to learn new things!
 It will also help with personalizing your chatroom.

 #### Security
 There are also security features for this chatroom.
-One needs to know the IP address of the server to connect.
-From v4.0, we added accounts!
+Obviously, one needs to know the IP address of the server to connect.
+However, from v4.0, we added accounts!
 You are required to make an account with an appropriate username and password.
 Here are the conditions for usernames:

 1. Usernames may not contain any of these characters: `<> |.:;,!?()[]{}@#\%*/\\~='"`.
 2. Duplicate usernames are not allowed.
 3. Usernames may not be any of these keywords: "version", "keychars", "publicKey", "privateKey", "registeredIPs", "admins", or "users".